 Lecturer in Pharmacy & Pharmacognosy

-As part of the Advancing Health Professionals (AHP) program, a Peace Corps Response Volunteer (PCRV) with a doctor of pharmacy degree or a master’s or doctorate degree in Pharmacognosy is needed to serve as a Lecturer in Pharmacy & Pharmacognosy at the University of Malawi College of Medicine (CoM) in Malawi, without the provision of direct medical care to patients or clinical supervision of students.
-CoM expects to play a central role in filling the large health worker shortages in Malawi’s health sector which has very high vacancy rate of doctors/specialists, pharmacists and various specialties, currently at 37%.
-With this position, the College hopes to increase the number of specialized lecturers who can support training of various cadres of health workers.
+The Kamuzu University of Health Sciences (KUHES) in Malawi has requested support from the Advancing Health Professionals (AHP) program for a Peace Corps Response Volunteer (PCRV) with a doctor of pharmacy degree or a master’s or doctorate degree in Pharmacognosy to serve as a Lecturer in Pharmacy & Pharmacognosy, without the provision of direct medical care to patients or clinical supervision of students.
+KUHES expects to play a central role in filling the large health worker shortages in Malawi’s health sector which has very high vacancy rate of doctors/specialists, pharmacists and various specialties, currently at 37%.
+With this position, the university hopes to increase the number of specialized lecturers who can support training of various cadres of health workers.
 The Pharmacy Department aims to train pharmacists to have the necessary knowledge, skills, attitudes, and values in order to help health institutions with supply chain management.

 The Lecturer in Pharmacy & Pharmacognosy will review and develop draft curricula for the Masters of Pharmacy and Herbal Medicine programs and assist with the development of short-term Continuous Professional Development – (CPD) courses for department staff and other interested individuals in related professions.
 The RPCV will support and mentor students during their classroom work and also as they prepare for their exams.
 The overall aim of the assignment is for the Volunteer to support the implementation of the current academic program at the bachelor’s level by lecturing in Pharmacognosy classes and assist with the introduction of postgraduate training programs in Pharmacy and Herbal Medicine.